jmrphy/media_civil_war/media_civil_war.md

 To test observable implication 3, I estimate a series of regressions using the negative binomial distribution for count data, where the dependent variable is the total count of civil wars in the international system.
 While the theoretical issues of time-series modeling of count data are not negligible, a lagged dependent variable is conventiently interpretable as a growth rate and adequately controls for autocorrelation given an integrated dependent variable (BRANDT).
 To increase robustness, I consider two versions of the dependent variable.
 A first model considers the count of onsets, as in the main analyses, and a second model considers the number of intra-state wars taking place (civil war prevalance).

 One drawback to this strategy is that several of the other control variables in the main regressions are not available for such a long historical period and their omission could lead to biased or spurious estimates.
-Luckily, there are several good reasons why the threat of omitted variable bias is outweighed by the leverage gained by testing these hypotheses from an international-level and elongated time-series perspective.
+Luckily, there are several good reasons why the threat of omitted variable bias is outweighed by the leverage gained by testing these hypotheses at the international-level and with an elongated time-series.
 First, the variables related to physical geography such as *OIL EXPORTER*, *LAND AREA* and *MOUNTAINOUS TERRAIN* are unlikely to vary appreciably because, while in principle they can vary from changes in the number or size of states, they refer to quantities which are ultimately fixed at the international level.
 Second, while variables such as *RELIGIOUS FRACTIONALIZATION* and *ETHNIC FRACTIONALIZATION* are likely to have varied since 1816, a far greater proportion of their variance is likely to be cross-sectional and therefore irrelevant to modeling civil wars at the international level.
 Third, if one re-estimates the original models from the 1945-1999 period with only the democracy variables and GDP per capita as the only control variables, the estimates are not substantially different than the full models with all controls, suggesting that time-series analysis excluding these variables is still a credible strategy for hypothesis testing.
 The fourth key reason why these risks of omitted variable bias are not prohibitive is that the theoretical and subsantive gains of extending the original sample to a long-run historical time-series analysis are great: theoretically it is necessary because the arbitrarily truncated nature of the original sample does not contain enough information regarding the key relevant comparison (namely, the difference between positive and zero mass media density), substantively because the most politically salient and puzzling stylized fact about civil war is its far greater prevalence in the period 1945-1999 *compared* to the previous period of modern world history.

 Another drawback to this strategy is that considering only television density apart from newspaper and radio density may fail to capture mass media density in general.
 However, first, television density is highly correlated with mass media density and disaggregated regressions in the original analyses also show that television density has strong and robust effects in the same, expected direction of mass media density.
 Second, because television, with newspapers, is subject to greater economies of scale than radio and is therefore more likely to be pacifying, it should therefore be a relatively harder test of the war-before-peace hypothesis than mass media density in general.
 If mass media density truly has a monotonic pacifiying effect on the likelihood of civil war rather than the non-linear effect hypothesized here, then a long-run time-series analysis of television density should be more likely to suggest monotonic pacification than mass media density in general.
 If the war-before-peace implication is observed for television density, it would be stronger evidence of the hypothesis than would be a fuller measure of mass media density.